Tearsheet

 AI Analysis | Feedback

-Sri Ryali serves as the Chief Financial Officer for Caribou Biosciences, overseeing corporate finance, accounting, investor relations, and corporate communications.
-He previously held the position of Chief Financial Officer at Codexis, Inc., a publicly traded enzyme engineering company.
-Before that, he was the Chief Financial Officer of Eiger BioPharmaceuticals, Inc., a publicly traded, commercial-stage company.
-Ryali also held various roles of increasing responsibility at Aimmune Therapeutics, Inc., including Vice President of Finance.
-His career demonstrates a pattern of managing publicly traded or commercial-stage biopharmaceutical companies.
+Sri Ryali was appointed Chief Financial Officer of Caribou Biosciences, effective January 2, 2025.
+He is responsible for strategic leadership of the company's corporate finance, accounting, investor relations, and corporate communications functions.
+Prior to joining Caribou, he served as Chief Financial Officer of Codexis, Inc., a publicly traded enzyme engineering company, from January 2023 to October 2024.
+Previously, he was Chief Financial Officer of Eiger BioPharmaceuticals, Inc., a publicly traded, commercial-stage company, from December 2018 to January 2023.
+He also held roles of increasing responsibility, most recently as Vice President of Finance, at Aimmune Therapeutics, Inc., a publicly traded biopharmaceutical company that was subsequently acquired by Nestlé Health Science in 2020.

-Ruhi Khan serves as the Chief Business Officer for Caribou Biosciences, where she is responsible for developing and executing business development strategy.
-She brings over 20 years of experience in business development and investment management within the biotechnology and pharmaceutical industries.
-Most recently, Khan founded an advisory firm that provided business development and finance advice to life sciences companies, and she has extensive senior management experience as the head of business development for several oncology-focused companies.
+Ruhi Khan serves as Chief Business Officer for Caribou Biosciences.
+She is responsible for developing and executing the company's business development strategy.
+She has over 20 years of business development and investment management experience focused on the biotechnology and pharmaceutical industries.
+Most recently, Ruhi was the founder of an advisory firm providing business development and finance advice to life sciences companies.
+In this role, she had extensive senior management experience as head of business development for several oncology-focused companies.

 AI Analysis | Feedback